Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: System Modeling

-In this section, we formulate the preventive control mitigation strategy as a two-stage stochastic program \cite{shapiro2006complexity}, by performing the decision-making in two stages.
-The first stage decisions are referred to as the \textit{here-and-now} decisions which are usually taken before the uncertainty, i.e., the outage scenario, is realized.
-The second stage decisions are referred to as the \textit{wait-and-see} or recourse decisions; that is, these decisions are made upon realization of the actual outage scenario.
-For the preventive control problem, the first stage decisions include the generation levels for each generator in the system and the topology decisions on the transmission lines.
-The second stage decisions are post-outage variables including the phase angle at the buses, the active power flow on the lines, the ramping provided by each generator and the amount of load shed at each load bus.
-Hence, the second stage decision is a function of the specific outage scenario $s \in \mathcal S$.
+As described in the Introduction, pre-event control determines an optimal topology over all PSPS scenario set $\mathcal S$, generated using Section \ref{subsec:line-outages}.
+We formulate this as a two-stage stochastic program.
+The first stage decisions, taken before the uncertainty (PSPS scenario) is realized, include the generation levels for each generator in the system and the topology decisions on the transmission lines.
+The second stage/ recourse decisions, made upon realization of PSPS, include ramping at each generator, load shed at each bus, and associated bus phase angles and line flows.
+The second stage decisions are a function of the specific scenario $s \in \mathcal S$.